Ivo-Balbaert/vscode-vale/README.md

 # vale-lang README

-This is a vscode extension to support syntax highlighting for the [Vale Programming Language](https://vale.dev).
+This is a vscode extension to support developing in the [Vale Programming Language](https://vale.dev).

 ## Features